 In his op-ed, Mulligan added that requiring the use of four-digit personal identification numbers, also known as “chip and pin,” to complete sales transactions would provide additional safety.

-Interestingly, in Canada, where Target and other retailers have adopted smart cards, losses from card-skimming fell 72 percent between 2008 and 2012.
-And in Europe, identify theft was down 67 percent over the past nine years.
+Interestingly, in Canada, where Target and other retailers have adopted smart cards, losses from card skimming fell 72 percent between 2008 and 2012.
+In Europe identify theft was down 67 percent over the past nine years.

-In Tuesday’s congressional hearing on credit card security, Mulligan began his testimony with an apology directed at Target customers.
-"We know this breach has shaken their confidence in Target," he said, "and we are determined to work very hard to earn it back."
+In Tuesday’s congressional hearing on credit card security, Mulligan began his testimony with an apology directed at Target customers saying, "We know this breach has shaken their confidence in Target, and we are determined to work very hard to earn it back."

 "I think the answer comes down to money," Derakshani said.